 Native title describes the rights and interests of Aboriginal and Torres Strait Islander people in land and waters, according to their traditional laws and customs.
 In Australia, Aboriginal and Torres Strait Islander peoples' rights and interests in land were recognised in 1992 when the High Court delivered its historic judgment in the case of Mabo v the State of Queensland.

-Under the NTA, Traditional Owners can lodge a claim with the Federal Court to have their native title rights determined.
+Under the Native Title Act, Traditional Owners can lodge a claim with the Federal Court to have their native title rights determined.
 Where the claim is over Crown land in Victoria, the respondent will be the Victorian State Government.

 The Victorian State Government's role in native title claims is led by the Department of Justice.
 DELWP provides input into this process as the Crown land manager, including conducting tenure assessments to determine where native title exists on Crown land.